Adult Programs & Meetings

 Join other film buffs for monthly feature film screenings on the big screen in our Community Room.

 We show recent releases on the second Thursday of each month, usually at 7:00 PM.
 Light snacks are served.
 The event is free and open to the public.
 For more information, see the Adult Events Calendar, call 610-933-3013 x132 or e-mail email@example.com.

 Writers of fiction can ask questions, get input, read their work aloud

-Adult writers of fiction are invited to attend this monthly meeting on the third Tuesday of the month from 6:30 to 9:00 PM and the second Thursday of the month from 6:30 to 9:00 PM in our Harrop Room for education, empowerment, and constructive criticism of their work.
-Led by Eric Parmer, the sessions offer writers the opportunity to ask questions about the writing process, read their work out loud, and receive and offer input on the material read.
-Writers wishing to have their work critiqued should submit their work to Eric prior to each meeting.
+Adult writers of fiction are invited to attend meetings on the first and third Tuesdays of the month from 7:00 to 9:00 PM in our Harrop Room for education, empowerment, and constructive criticism of their work.
+Led by Evan Harbaugh, the sessions offer writers the opportunity to ask questions about the writing process, read their work out loud, and receive and offer input on the material read.
+Writers wishing to have their work critiqued should submit their work to Evan prior to each meeting.
 The group is free and open to the public.
-To submit writing samples or for more information, contact Eric Parmer at email@example.com.
+To submit writing samples or for more information, contact Evan Harbaugh at firstname.lastname@example.org.

 A free club for book lovers!